 15.88 euro cents per kWh x 1.13 USD = 17.94 USD cents per kWh.

 At 17.94 USD cents per kWh, Europeans have to pay on average almost 6 cents per kWh more than Americans do for their household electricity, or 49.5% more!
 Now that’s a humbling discovery.
-It turns out that the current reality of watching travel shows on Netflix from the comfort of your couch is still more cost effective in terms of electricity price than leaving your troubles behind and moving to Europe.
-Keep that in mind the next time your monthly bill comes around and the familiar disgruntled feeling starts to bubble up.
+It turns out that the current reality of watching travel shows on Netflix from the comfort of your couch is still more cost-effective in terms of electricity price than leaving your troubles behind and moving to Europe.
+Keep that energy price in mind the next time your monthly bill comes around and the familiar disgruntled feeling starts to bubble up.